wogscpar/SZZUnleashed/README.md

 # SZZUnleashed

-A implementation of the SZZ algorithm as described by Zeller et al's in ["When Do Changes Induce Fixes?"](https://www.st.cs.uni-saarland.de/papers/msr2005/).
-It also contains further improvements as described by Williams et al's in [Szz
+A implementation of the SZZ algorithm as described by Śliwerski, Zimmermann, and Zeller in ["When Do Changes Induce Fixes?"](https://www.st.cs.uni-saarland.de/papers/msr2005/), Proc. of the Int'l Workshop on Mining Software Repositories, Saint Louis, Missouri, USA, May 2005.
+The implementation also contains further improvements as described by Williams and Spacco in ["SZZ
-revisited: verifying when changes induce fixes](https://www.researchgate.net/publication/220854597_SZZ_revisited_verifying_when_changes_induce_fixes).
+Revisited: Verifying When Changes Induce Fixes"](https://www.researchgate.net/publication/220854597_SZZ_revisited_verifying_when_changes_induce_fixes).

 ## What is the usage of this algorithm?